-There is no denial that development of Darjeeling largely took place due to the East India Company and subsequently the British colonial settlement in India.
+There is no denial that development of Darjeeling largely took place due to the East India Company and subsequently as a result of the British colonial settlement in India.
 It was the British who first realized that the place could be turned into a health resort or a sanitarium.
 But it didn't happen overnight.
 There is a long history associated with Darjeeling and its development.

 Till early 1700s, the whole of Darjeeling district was part of Sikkim and under the administration of Raja (or the Chogyal) of Sikkim.
 In 1706 however, the present Kalimpong district was taken over by the Bhutanese.
 Sikkim was also continuously invaded by the Gorkhas from Nepal.
 In 1780, the Gorkhas actually captured Sikkim.

 And over the next 30years, the Gorkhas kept on conquering areas towards east as far as Teesta river bank and even captured the Terai area (i.e. the lower plains).
 But in their spree to capture land after land, they unwittingly stepped into the toes of the British East India Company.
-And soon a war broke out between the two which the British won.
+And soon a war broke out between the two (the Anglo-Nepalese war of 1814-1816) which the British won.

-So in 1817 the Titaliya treaty was signed between the British and Nepal in which the Nepalese surrendered all the land they captured from the Raja of Sikkim and also the Terai area to the East India Company.
-And the Company returned the whole of Sikkim back to the Raja and guaranteed him of his sovereignty by signing another treaty with the Raja.
+Subsequently in 1817 the Treaty of Titaliya was signed between the British East India Company and the Chogyal (King) of Sikkim in which the British returned the whole of Sikkim (including Darjeeling that was then part of Sikkim) back to the Raja and guaranteed him of his sovereignty.
 However this treaty required that Raja refers all foreign disputes and incursions in the area to the British Government for arbitration.
 By its location, Sikkim also acted as a buffer land between Nepal and Bhutan.

 10 years later (i.e. in 1827) again a dispute arose between Sikkim and Nepal, which was then referred to the British Governor General as per the terms of the treaty.
 Two officers - Captain Lloyd and Mr. Grant were sent to handle the dispute in 1828.
 It was during this period Captain Lloyd spent few days in February 1829 in Darjeeling.
 The place was then known as the 'Old Gorkha station of Darjeeling'.
 It was a deserted area of mountains with dense forests.